-The Director of City Development, the Assistant Director of City Development, and the Consumer Lending Specialist are responsible for providing public information regarding the housing programs.
-Any person who contacts the Department of City Development for rehabilitation assistance will be given a prescreening interview, whether in person or on the telephone which includes a thorough explanation of the program requirements and process.
+The Director of City Development, the Assistant Director of City Development Manager of the Neighborhood Services Division, and the Consumer Lending Specialist are responsible for providing public information regarding the housing programs.
+Any person who contacts the Department of City Development for rehabilitation assistance will be given a pre-screening interview, whether in person or on the telephone which includes a thorough explanation of the program requirements and process.
 At this time, staff shall inquire as to the applicant's household, size, income, property location, and ownership information.

-The above processing applies to owner-occupied, single-family homes, if the property is an owner-occupied two, three, or four-unit structure, or a landlord-owned rental residential property, initial processing will also involve the tenants completing forms.
+The above processing applies to owner-occupied, single-family homes, if the property is an owner-occupied two, three, or four-unit structure, or a landlordowned rental residential property, initial processing will also involve the tenants completing forms.